Azure/azure-quickstart-templates/quickstarts/microsoft.web/asp-webapp-customdomain-asmc-certificate/README.md

 1. The App Service Plan (serverFarm) resource name where you are running your Web App.
 2. An existing Web App.
-3. A domain purchased that has a DNS zone hosted at Azure DNS.
+3. A domain purchased that has a DNS zone hosted at Azure DNS and that you have permission to write it.
    You can confirm the Name Server records (NS type) querying the domain at https://digwebinterface.com

+   If you see DNS servers with hostname with  .azure-dns.com,  .azure-dns.net, .azure-dns.org, azure-dns.info, it confirms that your DNS server is hosted at Azure DNS.

-   This is because the template will create the required DNS records to Bind the custom domain and validate the Manged Certificate ownership.
+   This requirement is because the template will create the DNS records needed to Bind the custom domain and validate the Managed Certificate ownership as part of it's process.

+   In case your DNS is not hosted at Azure or you don't have permission  on the DNS zone, the Bind operation will fail *"A TXT record pointing from domain.com to 1111 was not found."*

+   You can bypass it creating the record manually or customizing the template as needed.

 4. **Make sure you Web App does not have any Network restriction or redirection (such as http to https or to another url).
 When generating certificate to the apex/root domain**

 This arm deployment will: